Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Theoretical background

-In the presence of light–matter interaction and dissipative processes such as dephasing and spontaneous emission, the state vector alone is no longer sufficient to capture the complete dynamics of the system \cite{natarajan2015modern}.
 Instead, the density matrix denoted by $\rho$ is used because it can describe both pure and mixed states, including decoherence, spontaneous emission, and other dissipative effects \cite{breuer2002theory, plenio1998quantum, scully1997quantum}.
 For an $ N$-level quantum system, the density matrix is an $ N\times N$ Hermitian matrix.
-In this matrix, the diagonal elements $\rho_{ii}$ indicate the probability (or population) of finding the system in the $i$-th state.
-In contrast, the off-diagonal elements $\rho_{ij}$ represent the quantum coherence between the states $|i\rangle$ and $|j\rangle$.
-This matrix framework is essential in scenarios where the quantum system interacts with external fields or environments, leading to a loss of coherence.
+In this matrix, the diagonal elements $\rho_{ii}$ indicate the probability (or population) of finding the system in the $i$-th state, and the off-diagonal elements $\rho_{ij}$ represent the quantum coherence between the states $|i\rangle$ and $|j\rangle$.
+This matrix framework is essential in scenarios where a quantum system interacts with external fields or environments, leading to coherence loss. \\

-In this work, we use the density matrix formalism, where the atom is considered as a quantum mechanical system and the electric field is assumed to be a classical field.
-We construct the Hamiltonian of the Rb $D_2$ transition by including relevant atomic energy levels and their interaction with the light field.
-We solve the dynamics of the system using the master equation.
-The results are an accurate depiction of the coherence terms, including both absorption and dispersion.
-The approach is semiclassical, as we are considering the electric field to be classical, remains computationally less intensive than a complete quantum treatment of both the atom and the field, as it avoids the complexities associated with a fully quantized electric field, and still provides a reliable and quantitative understanding of the dynamics of the system.